 The students' sense of responsibility is stimulated by activities of cleaning up their own things, helping someone else who needs more time, keeping the classroom and the school garden clean and tidying up, helping with the dishes etc. The students like it to help and do this in a natural way.

-Stichting Sapana School is a not for profit foundation which supports SVSI and the Sapana School with donations, advices, intervision, inspiration and trainings.
+Stichting Sapana School is a not for profit INGO which supports SVSI and the Sapana School with donations, advices, intervision, inspiration and trainings.

 0031 6 10321929